GeorgeIpsum/prismark/PUBLISHING.md

 # Publishing Guide

-This guide explains how to publish new versions of prismark to npm using Changesets.
+This guide explains how to publish new versions of prisma-arktype to npm using Changesets.

 ## Setup (One-time)